fionnlavery/ecommerce/README.md

 ## Deployment

-This website was deployed using heroku and you can check it out [here](https://flask-automatic-deploys-fl.herokuapp.com/)
+This website was deployed using heroku and you can check it out [here](https://ecommerce-fl.herokuapp.com/)

 ### Media

-- Recipe entrys were taken from BBC Recipes website
+- Recipe entrys were taken from Wikipedia Recipes website
-- Pixabay for royalty free slider images
+- Pixabay for royalty free images

 ### Acknowledgements

-- I received inspiration for this project from Giulia and her amazing cooking
+- Thanks to Code Institute and my class mates for helping along the way.